 27 Jul How to capture minutes from online meetings effectively and securely

-We have 13 years’ experience of transcribing meeting minutes and notes, and with the shift from face-to-face meetings to online meetings recently, how to capture minutes from online meetings has become a bit of a speciality of ours!
+We have 13 years’ experience of transcribing meeting minutes and notes, and with the shift from face-to-face meetings to online meetings since the start of the COVID-19 pandemic, how to capture minutes from online meetings has become a bit of a speciality of ours!

-We are a professional transcription company with 13 years’ experience of transcribing meeting notes whether it’s audio of the actual meeting or a call report dictated after the meeting that needs to be transcribed– and we have learned a lot during this time about what constitutes a ‘good’ record that is both effective and valuable.
+We are a professional transcription company with 13 years’ experience of transcribing meeting notes – whether from audio of the actual meeting or a call report dictated after the meeting that needs to be transcribed– and we have learned a lot as a result of the shift in working practices in the last 12 months about what constitutes a ‘good’ record that is both effective and valuable.
 We are experts in transcribing records of all types of meetings, and with the shift from face-to-face meetings to virtual meetings, we have identified some ways professionals can enhance the quality of their records that will be beneficial to them now and, indeed, in the future.
-How to capture minutes from web conferences and online meetings has been an especially hot topic!
+How to capture minutes from web conferences and online meetings has been, and will be, an especially hot topic for some time yet!

 What are the best and worst types of online meeting tools for use in a professional context?

-As a company, we have only limited experience of using Zoom, Slack and Microsoft Teams.
-All work well and are effective, but we make sure we change passwords regularly.
-Most of the companies will advise on how to record and capture what is said at web conferences and online meetings and sometimes a sound recording is all you need – other times a secure and accurate transcript from a specialist transcription company is needed.
+As a company, we have experience of using Zoom, Slack and Microsoft Teams.
+Individual companies will have their preferred choice of program and will advise their employees on the best way to record and capture what is said at web conferences and online meetings.
+Sometimes, a sound recording is all that is required; at other times, a secure and accurate transcript from a specialist transcription company is needed.

 Tips on how to capture minutes from online meetings and web conferences more effectively.